bioinfo-pf-curie/ChIP-seq/docs/usage.md

 The pipeline is made with a few *skip* options that allow to skip optional steps in the workflow.
 The following options can be used:
-- `--skip_qc` - Skip all QC steps apart from MultiQC
-- `--skip_rrna` - Skip rRNA mapping
 - `--skip_fastqc` - Skip FastQC
-- '--skip_genebody_coverage' - Skip genebody coverage step
-- `--skip_saturation` - Skip Saturation qc
-- `--skip_dupradar` - Skip dupRadar (and Picard MarkDups)
-- `--skip_readdist` - Skip read distribution steps
-- `--skip_expan` - Skip exploratory analysis
 - `--skip_multiqc` - Skip MultiQC

 ### `--metadata`
 Specify a two-columns (tab-delimited) metadata file to diplay in the final Multiqc report.

 ### `--outdir`
 The output directory where the results will be saved.

 ### `--email`
 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.
+If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.

 ### `-name`
 Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.

 This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).